EMPLOYER: Russell Richardson

 ‘It was a really good feeling and its motivated me even more!’

 Emma Skelton, Director at Russell Richardson, who put Gracie forward for the award, said: ‘she has come with a very open outlook to everything and a lot of enthusiasm and that willingness to go and find out new things and new ways of doing things.
 She definitely brought a younger pair of eyes to it, she’s the youngest by quite a lot which is good because she’s got a better understanding of social media, whereas before we were getting a little left behind’

-After completing her apprenticeship, Gracie is still deciding whether to move onto a level 4 apprenticeship to continue building up her qualifications or to work full time, but she knows that she wants to develop further in a marketing role.
+After completing her apprenticeship, Gracie is still deciding whether to move onto a level 4 apprenticeship to continue building up her qualifications or to work full time, but found great value in her apprenticeship mentoring and knows that she wants to develop further in a marketing role.

 ‘I would really like to progress in marketing, and like my tutor Adrian at The Source always says ‘make a name for yourself’ so I’d like to do just that’